rackerlabs/rackspace-how-to/content/cloud-databases/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool.md

 The `python-troveclient` package installs the `trove` command by using the Python package manager tool [pip](https://pypi.python.org/pypi/pip).

-For full installation instructions for the trove tool, see the [Cloud Databases Getting Started Guide](https://developer.rackspace.com/docs/cloud-databases/v1/getting-started/).
+For full installation instructions for the trove client, see the [Cloud Databases Getting Started Guide](https://developer.rackspace.com/docs/cloud-databases/v1/getting-started/).

-Further documentation for the trove tool is available at the [`python-troveclient` project site](https://pypi.python.org/pypi/python-troveclient).
+Further documentation for the trove client is available at the [`python-troveclient` project site](https://pypi.python.org/pypi/python-troveclient).

-To see a full list of available commands after you have installed the python-troveclient, run the following command:
+After you have installed `python-troveclient`, run the following command to see a full list of available commands:

     trove help